kkashiva/JobCompare/GroupProject/Design-Team/design-description.md

 For this relationship we defined a **ComparisonSetting** class with different attributes, methods and relationships that allows the user to assign weights to the settings as shown below:

 ### 3. Comparison Setting
+This class implements the interface Subject.
+Whenever the weight attributes change in this class all the objects implementing the Observer interface are notified of changes.
+We make use of this to recalculate all the Jobs' score when comparison settings change.

 **Attributes:**
 - `yearlySalaryWeight` (Int): The weight assigned to the yearly salary.
 Default = 1.
 - `yearlyBonusWeight` (Int): The weight assigned to the yearly bonus.
 Default = 1.
 - `trainingAndDevFundWeight` (Int): The weight assigned to the training and development fund.
 Default = 1.
 - `leaveTimeWeight` (Int): The weight assigned to the leave time.
 Default = 1.
 - `teleworkDaysPerWeekWeight` (Int): The weight assigned to the telework days per week.
 Default = 1.
+- `instance` (ComparisonSettings): private singleton instance
+- `observers` (List \<Observer>) : stores an array of all the Job objects that are registered as observers to be notified of changes

 **Methods:**
 - `checkIfValid()`: check if the input comparison settings are valid integers.
 - `saveWeights()`: save the input weights.
 - `displayCurrentComaprisonSettings()`: Retrieve the current comparison settings and display.
+- `getInstance()`: public method to return an instance of the ComparisonSettings as a singleton to ensure only 1 instance of this class exists
+- `getObservers()`: gets all jobs from DB and loops through the cursor to register them as observers
+- `getWeightsFromDB()`: Queries DB table ComparisonSettings to fetch saved comparison settings from db.
+If no settings saved then uses default values of 1 for each weight.
+- `updateWeightsInDB()`: Update the weights in the existing row in ComparisonSetting table

 **Relationships:**
 - A `ComparisonSetting` is associated with one `User`.
 Default value is a list of 1.